 7. Visit Basilica Di Sant’Ambrogio

-Whether you’re looking for spiritual enlightenment or just appreciate grand architecture, Basilica di Sant’Ambrogio will not disappoint.
-Check Google for opening hours before you head out there.
+Whether you’re looking for spiritual enlightenment or just appreciating grand architecture, Basilica di Sant’Ambrogio will not disappoint.

 8. San Maurizio al Monastero Maggiore (“The Sistine Chapel of Milan”)